adrelanos/aeternity-wiki/Cryptoeconomics.md

 > **Note to æternity core team**:
 > I am starting this article with the ambition to present readers (more on the non-technical side) with some history, some forecast and some crypto spice in between it all.
 Writing this article **is** part of the bountyhunt, but I am not sure if I will be able to finish it.
 If I do, I will remove this message.
 If not, eventually the message will be removed once the article is finished, either by other contributors or myself.
-I hope the structure here will put lots of context for the new kids on the blockchain "block" (ha-ha).
+I hope the structure here will put lots of context for the new kids on the blockchain "block".
 Also, I by no means **will ever claim** this article is exhaustive enough of the topic/s discussed.
 ***
 # A History Of Money
 //TODO